fxsitecompat/www.fxsitecompat.dev/content/en-CA/contribute.md

 Please report any regressions you encountered through one of the following ways:

-* **Social media**: Send us the URL of your problematic site via [Twitter](https://twitter.com/intent/tweet?text=@fxsitecompat&related=fxsitecompat) or [Facebook](https://www.facebook.com/messages/633917723366737).
+* **Social media**: [Tweet us the URL](https://twitter.com/intent/tweet?text=@fxsitecompat&related=fxsitecompat) of your problematic site.
+You can also send us a direct message via [Twitter](https://twitter.com/messages/compose?recipient_id=1707307399) or [Facebook](https://fb.com/msg/FxSiteCompat).
 * **GitHub**: If you have a GitHub account, it might be easy to [file a new issue](https://github.com/fxsitecompat/reports/issues/new) on our repository.
 * **Bugzilla**: If you have Mozilla's Bugzilla account and can recognize an appropriate component for your issue, [file a new bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Core&keywords=regression%2C%20site-compat&cc=kohei.yoshino@gmail.com) directly.
 * **Email**: Simply drop us a line at [bugs@fxsitecompat.com](mailto:bugs@fxsitecompat.com).

 ## Improve the documents

-If you find a mistake on our document or something not covered yet, please [tweet us](https://twitter.com/intent/tweet?text=@fxsitecompat&related=fxsitecompat) or [file an issue](https://github.com/fxsitecompat/www.fxsitecompat.com/issues/new) to help us improve our useful developer resources.
-You can also send us a pull request directly from the "Improve this page" link on each page's footer.
+If you find a mistake on our document or something not covered yet, please [tweet us](https://twitter.com/intent/tweet?text=@fxsitecompat&related=fxsitecompat), [file an issue](https://github.com/fxsitecompat/www.fxsitecompat.com/issues/new), or send us a pull request directly from the "Improve this page" link on each page's footer to help us improve our useful developer resources.
+You can also send us a direct message via [Twitter](https://twitter.com/messages/compose?recipient_id=1707307399) or [Facebook](https://fb.com/msg/FxSiteCompat).

 ## Donate to us